johngodley/redirection/readme.txt

 = 4.0 =
 * Alters database to support case insensitivity, trailing slashes, and query params.
 Please backup your data

+= 4.7 =
+* Requires minimum PHP 5.6+.
+Do not upgrade if you are still using PHP < 5.6

 == Changelog ==